hdae/docker-stable-diffusion-forge/README.md

 1. Launch a pod using this template.
 2. Wait for it to become ready.
 This usually takes about 1 minutes.
 3. Wait for the default model to download.
    - Alternatively, download a custom model using the Web Terminal / Jupyter Notebook.
 4. Access port 7860.
 5. Enjoy!

 ## Model download

-Use `wget` to download additional models.
+Use `curl` or `wget` to download additional models.

 ```
+# curl
+curl -fsSL https://civitai.com/api/download/models/[model_id] -o /workspace/models/Stable-diffusion/[model_name].safetensors

+# wget
 wget https://civitai.com/api/download/models/[model_id] -O /workspace/models/Stable-diffusion/[model_name].safetensors
 ```

 ## Acknowledgements

-I would like to express my sincere gratitude to the developers and communities of the following projects and models.
+I would like to express my sincere gratitude to the developers and communities of the following projects and models.\
 Their excellent work was instrumental in the creation of this Docker image.

 ### Projects